roberttwomey/ds-art-midterm/README.md

 3. write code to extract meaningful/descriptive features
 4. write an analysis notebook that produces analysis results.

 The project should be similar in scope to the Manovich Rothko/Mondrian analyses, Music Information Retrieval classification, or other examples I will show in class on Tuesday.
+For the project proposal, please clone this repository and write up a description (in the form of an abstract) of your proposed effort for the midterm project.
+Note: You should replace the entire contents of the following section with the three paragraphs covering the points described below.

 ## Abstract

-For the project proposal, please clone this repository and write up a description (in the form of an abstract) of your proposed effort for the midterm project.
-This should be three paragraphs clearly describing your concept and approach:
+Replace this text with three paragraphs clearly describing your concept and approach:

 - Paragraph 1: What is the cultural data set that you are analyzing?
 Why is it interesting?
 What is your research question?
 What is your hypothesis about the results?

 - Paragraph 2: What are the features (and feature extraction techniques) you propose to ask the question?
 How does this approach differ from the traditional art historical, musicological, manuel/subjective approach to analyzing your cultural subject?
 How are you expanding on the techniques we have covered in class?
 What analyses will you implement?

 - Paragraph 3: How will you present your results? (visualizations, sonification, short paper, etc.)

-NOTE: In your team repository, you should replace the entire contents of this "Abstract" with the three paragraphs described above.

 ## Data